dotnet/docfx/docs/designs/github-user-cache.md

 - `resolveGitHubUser`: a boolean config to toggle whether git commit users are resolved into GitHub users.
 Default to `false`.

-- `gitHubUserCache`: an config that sets the file path of the cache.
+- `gitHubUserCache`: an config that sets the location of the cache.
+It could be a file on disk or a HTTP url that supports GET and PUT.
+When set to an URL. `ETag` is used for optimistic concurrency control.
 Default to `%USERPROFILE%/.docfx/cache/github-users.json`.

 ## Scenarios